DJHotLettuce/DIRC/README.md

 ## Contributing

 There are 2 ways to contribute links to the directory.
 1. Create a pull request here on the repository.
-Then add an entry to 'Directory/iri.ini' file according to the guidelines list below.
+Then add an entry to 'Directory/iri.ini' file according to the guidelines listed below.
 2. Submit links using the form at https://iri.cooking/contact.php

 ## Submission Guidelines